Samuel, Son & Co.: History

-Samuel, Son & Co. was founded by brothers Mark and Lewis Samuel in 1855 as "M & L Samuel" in Downtown Toronto.
+The business was originally founded by brothers Mark and Lewis Samuel in 1855 as "M & L Samuel" in downtown Toronto.
 The company operated out of the Coffin Block Building until 1881.
-In 1907, a larger location was built at King Street and Spadina Avenue in Toronto's Garment District (now the Entertainment District).
+A larger location was built in 1907 at King Street and Spadina Avenue in Toronto's Garment District (now the Entertainment District).

 In 1931, ownership of the company was transferred to Sigmund Samuel, and it was renamed as Samuel, Son & Co.
-In 1956, Samuel expanded into the Montreal area with the opening of "Samuel & Fils", their first location outside of Toronto.
-In 1960, Samuel moved their headquarters to neighbouring Mississauga as the construction of the Gardiner Expressway provided growth west of Toronto.
+In 1956, the company expanded into the Montreal area with the opening of "Samuel & Fils", its first location outside of Toronto.
+In 1960, Samuel moved its headquarters to neighbouring Mississauga as the construction of the Gardiner Expressway provided growth west of Toronto.

-On April 29, 1962, Sigmund Samuel died, leaving Ernest Samuel as his successor.
+On April 29, 1962, Sigmund Samuel died, leaving his grandson Ernest L. Samuel as his successor.
 In 1963, the "Samuel Strapping Systems" division was founded, which manufactures a range of packaging and strapping products.
-The following year, Samuel founded "Kim-Tam Logistics" in 1964 as a solution to handle the growing demands of their metal processing business.
+The following year, Samuel founded "Kim-Tam Logistics" as a solution to handle the growing demands of its metal processing business.